About Missing and Owning : While you have been away, Baba.

 at odd times,

-holding us together in a comforting hammock like space.
+holding us together in a hammock like grace.

-I miss those special turns and twists our chats and sharing would take because of both our kind of probing and telling to each other.
+I miss those special turns and twists our chats would take because of both our kind of probing and telling to each other.

 I miss the daughter I was,

-The kind I was able to be knowing that we were breathing the same day—however separated by air-miles;
+the kind I was able to be knowing that we live in the same day, however separated by air-miles;

-Or knowing that we were looking at the same sky—if you happened to glance up from the terrace,
+or knowing that we were under the same sky, and just if you happened to glance up from the terrace each morning,

-The kind I was able to be in the moments wombed
+The kind I was able to be in the moments held

 in the comfort of your presence—warm or cold,

-because God knows there were moments of cold as well, just as naturally.
+because God knows there were moments of cold,

 I miss the truth of our knowing of each other,